 Engineering Discipline

-Structural and geotechnical engineering carry higher PI risk than mechanical or electrical engineering, due to the potential severity of failures.
-Fire engineering, environmental consulting, and seismic assessment work also attract higher premiums.
+Structural and geotechnical engineering typically attract higher PI premiums than mechanical or electrical engineering, reflecting the potential severity of failures.
+Fire engineering, environmental assessment, and forensic engineering also carry elevated risk.

 💰

-Insurers consider both your turnover and the value of projects you work on.
-Firms engineering $50M+ infrastructure projects carry greater exposure than those working on residential projects, resulting in higher premiums.
+Insurers consider both your annual turnover and the dollar value of projects you work on.
+Firms engineering $50M infrastructure projects carry far greater exposure than those focused on residential renovations.

 👥